 Finding the Washington License Plate Number

-Front and rear plates are required for most Washington-registered vehicles; motorcycles and trailers only need rear plates.
-In instances where you need your license plate but aren't with your car, you can look it up in the registration certificate or other car-related documents.
+Front and rear plates are required for most Washington-registered vehicles; however, motorcycles and trailers only need rear plates.
+You can also find your license plate number in the registration certificate or other car-related documents.

 Getting your Washington License Plates

-New to the state?
-You have 30 days after moving to get your new driver's license and register your vehicle.
+If you are new to the state, you will have 30 days after moving to get your new driver's license and register your vehicle.
 Note that you won't be able to get your license and register your vehicle at the same place.
 Contact any vehicle licensing office to find out what to pay and what you should do next.

 Be sure to bring along the completed Vehicle Title Application form, the current vehicle's certificate of title, and cash for all required fee payments.